Abseilers descend 100ft Dorchester Abbey for charity

 Mr Windsor said: "It was quite scary, because you're pretty high up, but the view was amazing.

-"I'm not much of a fan heights, so I faced my fear and got an adanelin rush."
+"I'm not much of a fan heights, so I faced my fear and got an adrenalin rush."

 Those taking part in the abseil were raising funds for the continued restoration of the abbey and for the Sue Ryder hospice in Nettlebed.